dotnet/csharplang/proposals/extensions.md

 The extension type must be static if its underlying type is static.
 TODO2 any restrictions on mixing `implicit` and `explicit` extensions in an extension hierarchy?

-It is a compile-time error if the underlying type differs amongst all the parts of an extension declaration.

 When a partial extension declaration includes an underlying type specification, that underlying type specification shall reference the same type as all other parts of that partial type that include an underlying type specification.
 It is a compile-time error if no part of a partial extension includes an underlying type specification.

+It is a compile-time error if the underlying type differs amongst all the parts of an extension declaration.
+TODO2 this should be revised.

 TODO2 we need rules to only allow an underlying type that is compatible with the base extensions.